kenneth-fernandes/cs557-distributed-systems-assign-3/README.md

 ```commandline
 $> thrift -gen java keyvalstore.thrift
 ```
-- Once the gen-java folder is generated, navigate to the following path "cs457-557-fall2020-pa3-achaud15-kferna11/java".
+- The gen-java folder would be generated.
 - Compile the programs by executing the following command:
 ```commandline
 $> make